RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Introduction

-In this paper, we investigate the potential of utilizing an LLM as a surrogate model for recommender system interpretability.
-We begin with the traditional training approach, which primarily involves aligning an LLM with a pre-existing recommendation model.
+In this paper, we investigate the potential of utilizing an LLM as a surrogate model for explaining recommender systems.
+We begin with the traditional training approach, which primarily involves aligning an LLM with a target recommendation model.
 The recommendation model is pre-trained and remains unaltered during this process.
 The LLM is then trained to emulate the recommendation model's predictive patterns—given a user's profile as input, the LLM is fine-tuned to predict the items that the recommendation model would suggest to the user.
 We refer to this approach as \textbf{behavior alignment}.

-However, similar to traditional surrogate model-based interpretability, behavior alignment merely mimics predictive observations from outside the model, attempting to deduce what is happening within the black-box.
-We argue that a more profound way to interpret models involves enabling the LLM to directly comprehend the neural layers of the recommender model.
+However, similar to traditional surrogate model-based approach, behavior alignment merely mimics predictive observations from outside the model, attempting to deduce what is happening within the black-box.
+We argue that a more profound way to explain the execution logic of models involves enabling the LLM to directly comprehend the neural layers of the recommender model.
 Therefore, we propose an alternative approach called \textbf{intention alignment}, wherein the embeddings (i.e., activations of neural layers) of the recommender model are incorporated into the LLM's prompts to represent user and item information, and the LLM is fine-tuned to understand these embeddings.
 This approach can be considered as a multimodal model, with textual words and recommendation model embeddings representing two distinct data modalities.
 Take \cite{huang2023language} from the series of vision-language multimodal models~\cite{li2019visualbert,radford2021learning,DBLP:conf/cvpr/WangBDBPLAMSSW23,wang2022vlmixer} as an example.
 The image pixels are transformed into embeddings by a pre-trained vision model.
 The language model is then trained to comprehend the contents of the original image by incorporating these embeddings into the input context.
 Eventually, the language model aligns itself with the vision model's space, acquiring the ability to understand and respond to questions about the image.